 - Extraction: Alcohol acts as a solvent and extracts flavor and color from the barrel.

 - Subtraction or Infusion: This supports the chemical reactions of the spirits described above.
-And because it is common to char the inside of barrels before aging, the cocktail inside will gradually pass through the coal.
-Like a natural filter, making its contents even smoother.
+And because it is common to char the inside of barrels before aging, the cocktail inside it will gradually pass through the coal. -Like a natural filter, making its contents even smoother.

 - Oxidation: Because barrels - unlike glass - are porous, their contents will eventually react with the surrounding air.
 This process, called Oxidation, or Oxygenation, is imperative for aging cocktails.
 It produces new aromas, rounds out the flavors, and helps to blend all elements to achieve these beautiful and elegant drinks we know.

 So when cocktails age in barrels, the maturing process often leads to surprising new aromas.
 It also adds more depth of flavor, almost as if the different ingredients get more used to each other over time.